1jour1vin

 Nose

-Full-bodied and rich, very lively freshness, notes of bitter almond, long and aromatic finish
+Full-bodied and rich, with a lively freshness, notes of bitter almond, and a long, aromatic finish

 Serve